puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 The needed resource files are available inside the folder *manifests/02.0/2.1/*.

-When you were not successful, you can update your project with the solution by executing this command:
+To apply the solution execute this command:

 ```BASH
 oc apply -f manifests/02.0/2.1/